Princeton Exhibit Examines Contested Legacy of Woodrow Wilson

 In the Nation's Service?
 Woodrow Wilson Revisited

 Democracy demands dialogue.
-This is why the contested legacy of Woodrow Wilson forms the focus of a new exhibition at Princeton University’s Woodrow Wilson School of Public and International Affairs.
+This is why the contested legacy of Woodrow Wilson forms the focus of an exhibition at Princeton University’s Woodrow Wilson School of Public and International Affairs.

 Among historians, Wilson is consistently ranked as one of the country’s great presidents, noted for his successful domestic legislative agenda in his first term and international achievements in his second.
 At Princeton, many entities bear Wilson’s name, honoring his important contributions to both the institution and the nation.